-- did the principal contractor conduct reasonable due diligence to ensure the subcontractor was compliant with the Threshold before engagement, i.e., did the subcontractor complete a Threshold declaration; - did the principal contractor ensure contracts with the subcontractor specifies a requirement for compliance with the Threshold, including; - providing principal contractors the ability to terminate the contract where a breach occurs, - requiring the subcontractor to correct errors/make reparation payments, - requiring the subcontractor to provide information or any relevant documents to the principal contractor, as requested; - did the principal contractor conduct due diligence in regularly assessing subcontractor compliance with contract commitments; - did the principal contractor take appropriate action after becoming aware the subcontractor potentially breached the Threshold during a contract, including; - advising the procuring agency; - implementing contract management measures - issuing notices - did all parties respond to any Show Cause Notices (or other requests for information) that may have been issued.
+- did the principal contractor conduct reasonable due diligence to ensure the subcontractor was compliant with the Mandate and Threshold before engagement, - did the principal contractor ensure contracts with the subcontractor specifies a requirement for compliance with the Mandate and Threshold, including: - providing principal contractors the ability to terminate the contract where a breach occurs, - requiring the subcontractor to correct errors/make reparation payments, - requiring the subcontractor to provide information or any relevant documents to the principal contractor, as requested. - did the principal contractor conduct due diligence in regularly assessing subcontractor compliance with contract commitments, - did the principal contractor take appropriate action after becoming aware the subcontractor potentially breached the Mandate (or Threshold) during a contract, including: - advising the procuring agency, - implementing contract management measures, - issuing notices. - did all parties respond to any Show Cause Notices (or other requests for information) that may have been issued.